macey26/100-days-of-code/r1-log.md

 ###R1D37
 I spent some time reading @ydkjs and practicing the examples in it.
 I think this book is so helpful, in my mission learn javascript.

+### R1D38/39
+I spent more time on the removeFromArray exercise then, finally solved it, then started on the sumAll Exercises from @TheOdinProject.

+Is it wrong that each time I start a new algorithm I want to peek at someone elses code to see what I am working towards?